 - Some businesses offer that you may make a lot of money in a short period of time and attain financial independence.

 - Some fraudsters claim that you must pay in cryptocurrencies in order to be able to attract people into a scheme.
-They claim that if you do, you will receive recruiting bonuses in cryptocurrency.
+They claim that if you do, you will receive recruiting bonuses in cryptocurrency on the crypto exchange India.
 They promise that the more bitcoin you pay, the more money you’ll make.
 They are, however, all false promises and pledges.

 - Some fraudsters send unsolicited job offers to assist in recruiting cryptocurrency investors, selling cryptocurrency, mining cryptocurrency, or converting cash to bitcoin.